LTUC/amman-dotnet-401d2/Curriculum/Class10/READINGS.md

 ## Readings

 No "official" readings for today.
-Reflect on all that you have learned over the last 2 weeks. discuss with your classmates what you thought was the most challenging, and what most suprised you!
+Reflect on all that you have learned over the last 2 weeks.
+Discuss with your classmates what you thought was the most challenging, and what most suprised you!
 How comfortable are you with the language?